Dave Chappelle attacked on stage during Hollywood Bowl performance - NewsBreak

 The comedian asked repeatedly for security to remove the man from the stage and joked that the apparent attacker was a trans man.

 “Thank you sir.
-It was a … it was a trans man,” Chappell told the crowd.
+It was a … it was a trans man,” Chappelle told the crowd.

 Another video recorded outside the Hollywood Bowl showed a crowd of people around the apparent attacker as he was being placed onto a gurney and loaded into an ambulance.